 Walking into the gym, you have a plan.
 And if you’re more of a boutique fitness kind of girl, you don’t even need one—your instructor will guarantee you aren’t just sitting around taking workout selfies.
 But when you’re traveling, things get thrown out of whack a bit.

-Maybe you’re stuck in a budget hotel that definitely does not have an elliptical, let alone free weights.
+Maybe your AirBnb doesn’t have an elliptical, let alone free weights.
 Or your day is jam-packed (with, you know, lounging poolside)—so by the time you want to get a workout in, it’s too dark outside to go for a run.

 “What’s really cool about all the moves we do is that they’re made for every fitness level, from beginners to someone who works out a ton.”

 Beachbody super trainers and Core De Force creators Joel Freeman and Jericho McMatthews totally get the struggle, which is why their moves are more of an anytime, anyplace style—with no equipment.
 (But no, that doesn’t mean it’s easy.)